 Considering the drivers on ride-sharing apps and property rental services like Airbnb skew older, it got me thinking…

-What does retirement look like for these people?
+What does retirement look like for people in the "Gig Economy"?

 When, if ever, will they retire?

 It’s no secret that the majority of Americans aren’t saving enough for retirement, the vast majority of people don’t even have a rainy day fund to cover themselves financially for a few months of unexpected hardship.